jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.7 PCI Driven PCI Data Cycle (DMA)

-This section relates only to direct memory access (DMA) actions against AmigaPCI board resources.
-All DMA accesses to AmigaPCI resources are handled as memory space access only.
-Other PCI command types are not accepted.
-When a PCI device requests the bus, the bus arbiter will grant access to the bus, as described in section X.X.X.
-Signaling must be provided so the Local PCI Bridge can respond properly to address space access of AmigaPCI resources, otherwise there would be no way for the Local PCI Bridge to know if the cycle is addressing another PCI device or memory space on the AmigaPCI.
-DMA actions among the PCI devices themselves adhear to PCI specifications and require no special description or handling on our part.
+This section relates to direct memory access (DMA) against onboard AmigaPCI address spaces.
+The memory space PCI command is the only PCI command allowed.
+Other PCI commands are not supported.
+When a PCI device requests the bus, the bus arbiter will grant access to the bus, as described in section [2.5 Bus Mastering](#2.5-bus-mastering).
+The Amiga system being addressed must assert _TRDY AND _DEVSEL in response to a PCI DMA cycle.
+This allows the target AmigaPCI device to properly signal the initating device.

+The Local PCI Bridge will assert TT0 and TT1, as required, in response to a normal or burst transfer request from the PCI initiating device.
+The assertion of transfer type (TT0 and TT1) is determined by whether _FRAME is held asserted for more than a single PCI clock cycle.
+If _FRAME is negated on the first rising PCI clock edge after the address phase, this is a normal cycle.
+If _FRAME is held asserted on the first rising PCI clock edge after the address phase, this is a burst cycle.

 #### 2.7.1.
 PCI DMA Normal Read Cycle